sujith-eag/personal-site/content/docs/python/col_extra/unit_4_ans_1.md

 ___

-`Child` that inherits from both. `Child` class will override a method that is common in both parent classes.
+`Child` that inherits from `parent` class will override a method that is common in both parent classes.
 ```python
 class Parent1:
     def speak(self):